-The maximum amount that the Council will hold at any time during the year as long-term investments is £8m.
+The maximum amount that the Council will hold at any time during the year as long-term investments is £7m.

-- 6.2.2 The following items, being non-specified only by virtue of unfamiliarity on the part of the Council's treasury management staff: - Certificates of Deposit traded in the secondary market - Gilts
+- 6.2.2 The following items, being non-specified only by virtue of unfamiliarity on the part of the Council's treasury management staff:

+- UK Government Gilts

+- Treasury Bills

+- Bonds issued by a financial institution that is guaranteed by the UK Government and multi-lateral development banks as defined in Statutory Instrument 2004 No. 534

+- Reverse Gilt Repos

+- Commercial paper

+- Gilt funds and other bond funds

+- Enhanced money market funds

+- Property funds